 Purpose of Writing Centers

-Writing centers are not tutor focused, they are student-centered.
+Writing centers are not tutor focused; they are student-centered.
 They seek to enhance students’ self-worth and confidence by working within non-evaluative relationships of trust.
 We believe that absence of evaluation by the tutors allows the students to express concerns and doubts, take risks, draw on personal resources and knowledge, and make choices about their work.
-This approach is a useful strategy that creates a low-risk environment that promotes student self-confidence and autonomy, and, more importantly, can serve students throughout their education and beyond as they enter society as working class citizens.
+This approach is a useful strategy that creates a low-risk environment that promotes student self-confidence and autonomy, and, more importantly, can serve students throughout their education and beyond as they enter the workforce.
 It also helps students become confident writers and better writers over time.

 Role of Writing Centers